SENTIMENT OCÉANIQUE FESTIVAL

 Fort du Mont Alban, Nice

-Sentiment Océanique is a four-day festival conceived by COAL to mark the Year of the Sea and the3rd United Nations Conference on the Ocean (UNOC3), a major global event that will bring together heads of state, governments and over 15,000 researchers, scientists, associations and institutions in Nice next June to reach what we hope will be a historic agreement on ocean protection.
+Sentiment Océanique is a four-day festival created by COAL to mark the Année de la Mer (Year of the Sea) and the3rd United Nations Ocean Conference (UNOC3), a major global event that will bring together heads of state, governments and over 15,000 researchers, scientists, associations and institutions in Nice next June to reach what we hope will be a historic agreement on ocean protection.

 Against this decisive backdrop, COAL spotlights committed artists whose work bears witness to the richness and diversity of the Earth’s largest ecosystem, during four days of rich programming combining exhibitions, shows, workshops and encounters.
 The festival’s scientific partner, the Pythéas Observatory for the Sciences of the Universe (CNRS, AMU, IRD, INRAE), will be joined by oceanologists and protectors of the seabed.

-This program, held on the remarkable site of Fort Mont Alban, is associated with the Biennale des Arts and is supported by the Ville d’art et d’histoire de la City of Nice.
+This program, to be held on the remarkable site of the Fort du Mont Alban, is associated with the Biennale des Arts et de l’Océan and is supported by the City of Nice’s Department of Art and History.
+Ville de Nice.

 Mysterious and little-known, explored to less than 5%, it feeds our imaginations, from ancient myths to future projections, symbolizing both origin and the unknown, exile and hope.